-- Consultation Meetings The consultation process with the stakeholders was conducted includes meetings with villages and ward leaders, Misungwi District Officers as well as Lake Victoria Basin Water Board (LVBWB) office, etc. A project brief giving project description and anticipated environmental impacts have been highlighted together with the mitigation of negative impacts.
-The consultation process was taken so that the stakeholders appreciate the project and their recommendations are incorporated in the design and during implementation and operations. - Document Review Relevant documents were reviewed for an understanding of the assignment and the project setting, environmental status, data on social and economic characteristics of Misungwi town and land use practices, proposed design concepts, development strategies and related development master plans as well as the policy and legal documents. - Environmental and Social Assessment The site is well identifiable on the ground enabling determination of the exact physical environmental and social features to be directly or indirectly affected.
-A comprehensive physical evaluation of the project area was undertaken taking into consideration physical and biological environmental status, human settlements and socio-economic activities within and around Misungwi town.
+- Consultation Meetings The consultation process with the stakeholders was conducted includes meetings with villages and ward leaders and Magu District Officers.
+A project brief giving project description and anticipated environmental impacts have been highlighted together with the mitigation of negative impacts.
+The consultation process was taken so that the stakeholders appreciate the project and their recommendations are incorporated in the design and during implementation and operations. - Document Review Relevant documents were reviewed for an understanding of the assignment and the project setting, environmental status, data on social and economic characteristics of the Magu town and land use practices, proposed design concepts, development strategies and related development master plans as well as the policy and legal documents. - Environmental and Social Assessment The site is well identifiable on the ground enabling determination of the exact physical environmental and social features to be directly or indirectly affected.
+A comprehensive physical evaluation of the project area was undertaken taking into consideration physical and biological environmental status, human settlements and socio-economic activities within and around Magu town.
 Fieldwork sessions established the impact zone and impact parameters in terms of physical environment, social and economic trends, population trends, hydrology and climatic patterns among others. - Environmental and Social Management Plan has been compiled to ensure mitigation compliance during the project implementation and operation phases, by identifying explicitly the negative impacts, how mitigated, who will be responsible for ensuring mitigation, and how compliance will be monitored. - Reporting The process of report review involved the Consultant analysing respective data and information obtained in the previous study process and discussions on the design principles that are still evolving.
 The information so obtained was translated into supplementary findings and potential impacts.
 It also provided a basis for developing improved mitigation measures and the Environment Management Plan for incorporation into the project implementation and other investigation.